9 November 2017

 Posted 3rd Dec in Blog

-This blog is a place for updates as they come to hand, and also a space for various notes and ideas related to notes to eternity.
+In anticipation of the film's release in May 2016, this blog is a place for updates as they come to hand, and also a space for various notes and ideas related to notes to eternity.
 Please feel free to contact me if you want to respond to any of the posts.
 Just go to the 'Contact' page and send me a message/email.
 Also, please join our mailing list.

 Thanks for visiting.